 Ok, so this isn’t exactly a question you’ll ask them, but more like the next step.
 (I guess you really could actually consider this a question though because you’ll have given them something to respond to.)

 Once you feel confident you’ve gotten all the information you need, you can give them a proper quote.

 Some people are okay with doing a rough sketch of the design at this point and some cakers say to wait until the quote is accepted before doing that.
 I say, do what you’re comfortable doing.
 Just don’t spend a ton of time on a fancy sketch before giving a quote.
 You could be wasting hours of your time.

 So, give them the quote with confidence and then let them respond.
 Don’t feel guilty about what you quoted.
 Don’t go and lower it because they’re quiet, or maybe don’t respond to you right away.

-If they come back and they’re hesitant on the price, you can always offer different options…if that is what you want to do.
+If they come back and they’re hesitant about the price, you can always offer different options…if that is what you want to do.

-Also not technically a question, but you do need to ‘ask’ them to sign it.
+Also not technically a question, but you do need to ‘ask’ them to sign a contract.

 So, if the customer says yes to your quote, then great!
 You’re still not done yet though.
 You need to write up the contract and send it to them and re-explain that you’ll need them to sign it and get the deposit.
 It’s good to go over the contract with them as well.

-Ok, now that’s all done…the fun part begins!
+Ok, now that that’s all done…the fun part begins!
 All the baking and decorating!

-I do have a handy cake questionnaire that you can print out below where I’ve listed all the questions.
+I do have a handy cake questionnaire that you can print out below where I’ve listed all these questions.